Differentiable solver for time-dependent deformation problems with contact: Concluding Remarks

 \section{Concluding Remarks}

 We introduced a generic, robust, and accurate framework for PDE-constrained optimization problems involving elastic deformations of multiple objects with contact and friction forces.
-Our framework supports customizable objective functions and allows for optimization of functionals involving the geometry of the objects involved, material parameters, contact/friction parameters, and boundary/initial conditions.
-The formulation applies to both 2D and 3D problems.
+Our framework supports customizable objective functions and allows for the optimization of functionals involving the geometry of the objects involved, material parameters, contact/friction parameters, and boundary/initial conditions.

+There are several limitations in our work.
+First, our derivation is limited to hyper-elastic and visco-elastic materials.
+We don't support simulating shells (cloth), plastic materials, fluid, etc. Second, rigid and articulated objects, which are widely used in robotics, are not supported.
+Although it can be approximated by very large stiffness in our framework, the simulation is much slower than rigid body simulations.
+Third, our forward simulation, though robust, is less efficient than previous works like \cite{du2021diffpd, gradsim} in simple scenes (Section \ref{sec:res:comparisons}).